spot_img

 The Components of Ladder Logic

-Ladder Logic consists of various components, each serving a specific function within the program.
+Ladder Logic consists of several key components, each serving a specific function within the program.
+Moreover, understanding these components is essential for designing, troubleshooting, and optimizing PLC programs effectively.
 These components include:

 1. Contacts (Input Conditions):